Gabrielle Haugh: Career

-Haugh is managed by Cast Images.
 During her modeling days, she worked with clothing line Forever 21, Jeweliq and Bobi Los Angeles brand and publications like GEV Magazine.
 In 2015, she featured in the music video for The Dose's "Cold Hands."
 That same year, she made her film debut when she landed the role of Grace Blalock in The Long Home opposite actor James Franco.
 In 2016, Haugh landed her first lead role in The Midnight Man as Alex Luster, a girl who summons a creature who goes by the titular name.
 In December 2016, it was announced that she had joined the cast of NBC soap opera Days of Our Lives, replacing Paige Searcy as Jade Michaels, with her first appearance being January 17, just days after her 21st birthday.
 In June 2017, Soaps.com announced that, after six months and 34 episodes on Days, Haugh would depart in July.

+Haugh took on a supporting role in the horror film Jeepers Creepers 3 and also appeared in the indie drama film The Long Home.
+She bagged a supporting role in the action film Fortress: Sniper's Eye, which was released on April 29, 2022.

+In 2023, Haugh was cast in the action adventure film Dark Highway and had a supporting role in the sci-fi comedy-drama film Monsters of California.

+In 2024, Haugh appeared crime thriller film Boneyard as Selena and appeared in the mystery thriller drama movie The Girl in the Pool.